Admissions

 Dates

 The Admissions Committee reviews all applications and extends invitations to interview.
-We will conduct interviews over zoom in January 29, 30 and 31, with admitted applicants invited for an in-person visit March 11-13, 2024.
-Offers of admission will be made in February 2024.
+We will conduct interviews over zoom in January, with admitted applicants invited for an in-person visit in March, 2025.
+Offers of admission will be made in February 2025.
 If invited to interview, your basic travel expenses will be covered by the program.
 Should public health conditions change, the in-person visit is subject to cancellation.

 Application requirements